Patients

 Below is information about Wood River Health's COVID-19 procedures, vaccines and testing.

-The Rhode Island Department of Health (RIDOH) recommends the 2025-2026 COVID-19 vaccine for most Rhode Islanders 6 months of age and older to protect against serious illness from COVID-19 over the coming weeks and months.
+The Rhode Island Department of Health (RIDOH) recommends the COVID-19 vaccine for most Rhode Islanders 6 months of age and older to protect against serious illness from COVID-19.

 Children 6 months to 2 years of age and adults 19 years of age and older (including pregnant women) should be vaccinated.
 For healthy children between 2 years and 18 years of age, parents should talk to a healthcare professional about whether COVID-19 vaccine should be administered.